saltiniroberto/dafny-verify-single-lemma/README.md

 - If either the `Dafny CLI: Verify Under Cursor` or the `Dafny CLI: Verify Under Cursor with Trace` command is executed on a constructor method, then all the constructor methods in the current file will be verified, not only the one under the cursor.

 ## Release Notes

+### 0.4.1

+- Now, when `Verify Current Symbol` checks for the current symbols, it filters out anything that is not a function, method, lemma or constructor.
+This is needed to allow falling back on using the word at the cursor position when executing `Verify Current Symbol` on refined entities as the Dafny symbol provider does not list refined entities, but only their parent entity.
+This improvement also helps prevent running erroneous verification commands.

 ### 0.4.0